What is Emergency Contraception?

 - Your diaphragm or cervical cap slipped out of place

 - You were forced to have unprotected vaginal sex

-Affordable EC is always available at Planned Parenthood.
-Over the counter and prescription options are available.
-Call 1-866-476-1321 to get an estimate on how much emergency contraception might cost you.
+Affordable emergency contraception is always available at Planned Parenthood.
+Some types require a prescription and others are available over-the-counter.
+Call 1-866-476-1321 to get an estimate or to get emergency contraception.

 Planned Parenthood of Northern New England is a tax exempt 501 (c)(3) organization.
 Federal ID Number: 03-0222941